pdev2051/1002286708_DAA_Hands_On_4/README.md

 Since O(NK \log K) dominates O(K \log K), the final time complexity of the algorithm is:
 O(NKlogK)

+# Ways to Improve the Implementation
+# Use a Min-Heap with a Custom Object (Tuple is Fine but Can Be More Efficient)

+Currently, we use a tuple (value, array_index, element_index) in the heap.
+While Python handles this well, using a lightweight named tuple or a small custom object can slightly optimize memory usage and readability.

+# Use Itertools' heapq.merge() for Simplicity

+Python provides heapq.merge(), which can merge multiple sorted iterables efficiently.
+This eliminates the need to manually push and pop from a heap.

+Time Complexity: Still O(NK log K) but with less manual heap management.

+# Reduce Heap Size by Merging in Pairs (Divide & Conquer)

+Instead of merging all arrays at once, merge them in pairs, reducing the effective heap operations.
+Steps:
+Merge two arrays at a time.
+Push merged arrays back into the heap.
+This reduces the number of heap operations and balances the load.
+Time Complexity: Still O(NK log K) but improves practical performance.

+# Use Multi-threading for Parallel Processing (For Large Inputs)

+If K is large, parallelizing the merge process across threads/processes can speed up execution.
+Example: Use multiprocessing.Pool to merge sub-arrays in parallel.

+# Optimize Heap Operations Using a Binary Index Tree or Fibonacci Heap

+While heapq is efficient, Fibonacci heaps offer a faster amortized time complexity for insertions.
+This can be useful for extremely large K.

 # Time Complexity (Processing All Arrays) - Duplicates Array
 remove_duplicates(arr) Function
 dict.fromkeys(arr):